ChayantaGD/ChurnAnalysis/README.md

 - Utilize Power BI for data visualization and insights.
 - Run the Python notebook to build and evaluate the machine learning model.
 - Integrate the predicted churn data from `predictions.csv` back into Power BI for comprehensive analysis.

+## Recommendations
+High-risk customer segments: Identify groups with above-average churn rates Retention strategies: Analyze successful retention cases for insights Product improvements: Investigate features or services correlated with lower churn Customer journey mapping: Examine touchpoints that influence churn decisions By focusing on these areas, teams can develop targeted strategies to reduce churn and improve customer retention.

 ## Real-World Applications
 This project can be highly useful in the real world for businesses looking to understand and reduce customer churn.
 By identifying patterns and predicting which customers are likely to churn, companies can: